 Mortgage Insurance Premium - The mortgage insurance premium, often referred to as MIP, is a fee associated with the HECM Reverse Mortgage Program.
 This represents the insurance that is paid into a fund that insures your Reverse Mortgage loan.
 This fee is based on the value of your home and your principle limit or otherwise termed available equity advance at closing.
 If your initial disbursement is less than or equal to 60% of your principle limit (maximum allowable advance), then the fee is only .50% of the value of your home.
 If your initial advance exceeds 60% of your principle limit then the MIP will increase to 2.50% of the value of your home.
 The MIP is part of the normal closing costs associated with all Government Insured HECM Reverse Mortgages and is rolled into your new loan.
 The new variance for MIP costs up front are part of the government changes to the HECM Reverse Mortgage Program effective 10-1-2013.
 Ask about the significant advantages that the MIP insurance provides for both borrowers and their heirs with a HECM Reverse Mortgage.

 The mortgage insurance premium guarantees that you will continue to receive your monthly payments and that you will never owe more that what your home is worth once the loan reaches maturity.

 Closing Costs - Reverse Mortgage closing costs that are generally included are:

 Apply Now to get started with your reverse mortgage application.
-We are your Reverse Mortgage Specialists, helping those, 62 and older, in Virginia, Maryland, DC and Pennsylvania with Reverse Mortgages and leading them to a more sound and secure retirement.
+We are your Reverse Mortgage Specialists, helping those, 62 and older, in Virginia, Maryland, Florida and Pennsylvania with Reverse Mortgages and leading them to a more sound and secure retirement.